Introduction

 If you see the first requirement (Manager is an employee of XYZ limited corporation) it's a parent-child relationship or inheritance relationship.
 The sentence above specifies that Manager is a type of employee, in other words, we will have two classes one the parent class "Employee" and the other a child class "Manager" which will inherit from the "Employee" class.

-Note: -The scope of this article is only limited to aggregation, association, and composition.
+Note.
+The scope of this article is only limited to aggregation, association, and composition.
 So we will not discuss inheritance in this article as it's pretty straight forward and I am sure you can get1000 of articles on the net which will help you in understanding the same.

 Requirement 2 (The Using relationship: - Association)

 The above diagram shows how the "SwipeCard" class uses the "Manager" class and the "Manager" class uses the "SwipeCard" class.
-You can also see how we can create the object of the "Manager" class and "SwipeCard" independently and they can have their own object lifetime.
+You can also see how we can create the object of the "Manager" class and "SwipeCard" independently and they can have their object lifetime.

 This relationship is called the "Association" relationship.

-Requirement 3 (The Using relationship with Parent: - Aggregation)
+Requirement 3 (the using relationship with parent Aggregation)

 The child "Worker" objects can not belong to any other objects.
 For instance, the "Worker" object cannot belong to the "SwipeCard" object.

-This relationship is termed as the "Aggregation" relationship.
+This relationship is termed the "Aggregation" relationship.

-1. Manager has the responsibility of ensuring that the project is successful.
+- The manager has the responsibility of ensuring that the project is successful.

-2. Manager's salary will be judged based on project success.
+- The manager's salary will be judged based on project success.

 Below is the conclusion from analyzing the above requirements:-

-1. Manager and the project objects are dependent on each other.
+- The manager and the project objects are dependent on each other.

-2. The lifetimes of both objects are the same.
+- The lifetimes of both objects are the same.
 In other words, the project will not be successful if the manager is not good and the manager will not get good increments if the project has issues.

 Putting things together